MischiefMaker/ares-inkling-plugin/README.md

 # Web Component

+These steps are optional.
+The code should work MUSH-side as-is, but if you want to incorporate it into the profile and/or chargen, follow the steps below.

 ## Profile (optional)
-To have hints viewable on the web profile, you need to make the following changes:
+To have gifts viewable on the web profile, you need to make the following changes:

 open ares/ares-webportal/app/templates/components/profile-custom-tabs.hbs and add the following line: